← BACK TO PROJECTS

 The center’s floor plan features transparent and flexible spaces of varying sizes.
 This mirrors the design of contemporary higher-education and corporate office environments which encourage independent work as well as spontaneous collaboration, skills that students need to develop to be successful in the 21st-century.

-“We believe young people will come here and discover their passion, develop their foundational skills, and utilize the center’s resources so they can be successful entering college or the workforce,” Catherine Wolfe, Senior Interior Designer at Ashley McGraw.
+“We believe young people will come here and discover their passion, develop their foundational skills, and utilize the center’s resources so they can be successful entering college or the workforce,” explained Catherine Wolfe, Principal/Senior Interior Designer.

 Identifying Student Needs